yeehaa123/presentation-moonconf/slides.md

 In my experience, his opinion is not unique but quite representative of the developer community at large.
 My own views on frontend development, on the other hand, are diametrically opposed to these assumptions.
 I believe that architecture does matter tremendously on the frontend.
 Today more than ever.

-Before I go into detail, I want to briefly mention two reasons to support my views:
+Before I go into detail, I want to briefly mention two points to support my opinion:

 -->